 - A South African medical scheme is registered under section 24(1) of the Medical Schemes Act 131 of 1998, as amended and the Regulations thereto (the Act).
 Medical schemes are classified as not for profit under the Act and are similar to mutual funds, as the scheme belongs to its members.
 However, this excludes healthcare insurance products provided by the Insurance Act (No. 18 of 2017) effective from 1 July 2018. - 2.
-The CMS is the regulatory body tasked with regulating medical schemes in South Africa. - 3.
+Medical schemes do not have shareholders and do not issue equity instruments. - 3.
+The CMS is the regulatory body tasked with regulating medical schemes in South Africa. - 4.
+CMS issues an annual circular providing guidance on the key considerations that they will take into account when assessing the appropriateness of benefit changes, contribution rate increases, and overall cost industry increase assumptions for the respective benefit year. - 5.
 The main sources of business are from employers that wish to arrange healthcare benefits for their employees and their employees' dependants and from individuals that wish to cover themselves and their dependants.
 Some medical schemes are formed with the primary objective of supporting employees of particular organisations, members of certain professions, or members of a union, and are registered as restricted-membership medical schemes.
-Other medical schemes admit members from any employer or members of the public (i.e. open enrolment), and these are referred to as "open medical schemes". - 4.
-Business is introduced to medical schemes by direct marketing or by brokers accredited in terms of the Act.
+Other medical schemes admit members from any employer or members of the public (i.e. open enrolment), and these are referred to as "open medical schemes". - 6.
+There are two main administration models used by medical schemes, a self-administered model or an outsourced administration model to a CMS accredited medical scheme administrator.
+The extent of the outsourced administration is set out in the written administration agreement between a medical scheme and administrator. - 7.
+Business is introduced to medical schemes by direct marketing or brokers accredited in terms of the Act.
 The Act also regulates the payment of commissions to brokers.
 Contracts are entered into between the members and the medical scheme in terms of the rules of the medical scheme.
 The period of the contract is from the date of admission to membership until the date on which the contract is terminated in terms of the rules of the medical scheme, for reasons that include the following: - a.
 Failure to pay, within the time allowed in the medical scheme's rules, the membership contributions required; - b.
 Failure to repay any debt due to the medical scheme; - c.
 Death of member; - d.
 Committing any fraudulent act; - e.
 Prior termination of the contract, in terms of the rules, by either party; - f.
 Non-disclosure of material information; and - g.
 Liquidation of the medical scheme.